heymarkwetzel/ux-portfolio/projects/youravon.md

 Context was key as well.
 For example, the `Enter Items` feature was influenced by Representatives who are used to a "paper only" environment.
 They were more concerned with six-digit part numbers than Product Names.
 The design ended up being more of an adding machine than a predictive search due to this crucial information.

 ### Research
 Most of the features we developed for Avon were brand new.
-I would pull research from both competitors and Best In Class industries in other markets in order to have a well-informed POV.
+I would pull research from both competitors and Best In Class examples from other markets in order to have a well-informed POV.

 ![Avon research example](/assets/images/projects/youravon-research.jpg){:class="img-large"}
 *Slides that account for competitive analysis and ecosystem evaluation*